gdcc/exporter-transformer/README.md

 # Transformer Exporter for Dataverse

 This exporter allows you to manage up to 100 exporters using a single pre-built JAR file.
+You can add new exporters by adding directories into the exporters directory (see the Installation section) and placing (and editing) the `config.json` and the `transformation.json` files in it.
 Supported Dataverse versions: 6.0 - recent.

 ## Installation